-The Pastoral Department is coordinated by our Head of Pastoral Care (Mrs Richardson) who is supported by a Head of Standards for Key Stage 3 (Mr Bolam), a Head of Standards for Key Stage 4 (Mrs Robson) and a Director of Achievement (Mr Mills).
+The Pastoral Department is coordinated by our Director of Behaviour and Engagement (Mrs Richardson) who is supported by a Head of Standards for Key Stage 3 (Mr Bolam), a Head of Standards for Key Stage 4 (Mrs Robson).

 These members of staff have been selected to ensure that appropriate support is given to students in establishing good learning habits to ensure they have a successful time in school.

-The Head of Pastoral Care has an overall responsibility for the operation of the pastoral care policy and has an overview on all student matters.
+The Director of Behaviour and Engagement has an overall responsibility for the operation of the pastoral care policy and has an overview on all student matters.

 The Head of Standards is the lead for all standards in Kingsmeadow across year groups 7-11, including complete consistency regarding our Attitudes to Learning Policy.

-The Director of Achievement is the lead on tracking and monitoring of academic achievement and basic skills for students in years 7-11, including interventions and celebrations.
+The Director of Quality Assurance and Monitoring is the lead on tracking and monitoring of academic achievement and basic skills for students in years 7-11, including interventions.

-The Director of MA and Sixth Form is the lead on developing our Sixth Form provision, including our partnership with Sunderland College.
+The Director of Key Stage 5 and Most Able is the lead on developing our Sixth Form provision, including our partnership with Sunderland College.

 The Head of Sixth Form is the lead for all standards in Kingsmeadow across year groups 12 – 13, including complete consistency regarding uniform and attitude to learning.